 7. AMENDMENT AND CANCELLATION BY US

 It is occasionally necessary for us to make changes to advertised products and services and we reserve the right to make such changes.
 In exceptional circumstances we may have to modify your holiday after booking.
-If the change is minor we will do our best to notify you in advance but are not obliged to do so and no compensation is payable.
-If the change is material (for example, a change of flight time by more than twelve hours, change of destination or to a lower standard of accommodation), we will notify you as soon as practically possible and offer you the choice of (i) accepting the alternative arrangements or (ii) arranging an alternative holiday with us or (iii) cancelling your holiday.
+If the change is minor we will do our best to notify you or your travel agent in advance but are not obliged to do so and no compensation is payable.
+If the change is major (for example, a change of flight time by more than twelve hours, change of destination or to a lower standard of accommodation), we will notify you as soon as practically possible and offer you the choice of (i) accepting the alternative arrangements or (ii) arranging an alternative holiday with us or (iii) cancelling your holiday.
 Whichever option you choose we will pay you compensation unless the change has been caused by force majeure or low bookings as defined below.

 Days before departure Compensation per person